| | Because in our 12 months in government we set an

 section of Fijian society and enlisted the support of renegade elements in

+the army and the police to stage a coup.
 The forces opposed to change wanted business as usual -

 corrupting government officials, getting deals done through underhand